notanoobcoder/Cartoonifier/README.md

 # Cartoonifier
- "Cartoonified" an image using OpenCV in Python.
+## "Cartoonified" an image using OpenCV in Python.
+### Packages used:
+- cv2
+- matplotlib
+- numpy